 9. The Angel, Bermondsey

 An unexpected but welcome premonition to the thrifty drinker, the Angel appears on the banks of the Thames shortly after passing through the gentrified stretch of Shad Thames.
-It makes a tempting stop-off for many a person en route to the Mayflower in Rotherhithe (a far prettier pub, but not a Sam Smith's, so stuff it).
-When the weather's decent, see if you can secure a spot on the narrow balcony.
-In stormier conditions, watch the Thames thrash at the windows (genuinely, there's a sign warning you not to open said windows, lest the river cascade in).
+It makes a tempting stop-off for many a person en route to the Mayflower in Rotherhithe (a far prettier pub, with better beer, so make sure you visit that too).
+When the weather's decent, see if you can secure a spot on the Angel's narrow balcony.
+In sqaullier conditions, watch the Thames thrash at the windows (genuinely, there's a sign warning you not to open them, lest the river cascades in).

 The Angel, 101 Bermondsey Wall East, SE16 4NB